UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 | Si |  | &Lambda;/2 per 1" diameter @ 10.6&micro;m | 40-20 | Up to 200w | Ideal middle ground for home and hobby machines |
 | Mo |  | &Lambda;/2 per 1" diameter @ 10.6&micro;m | 40-20 | Up to 200w | Hard wearing in tough environments - ideal for hackspace machines |
 | Cu |  | &Lambda;/2 per 1" diameter @ 10.6&micro;m | 60-40 | Up to 200w | Ideal for higher power machines 120w or greater? |

+The science of mirrors is extensive and complicated, most of which is not relevant to the purchase of mirrors for laser cutters.

+As a general guide, better quality mirrors cost more and are better packed for shipping but that's often hard to determine from the details given in an online listing.
+American manufactured mirrors are usually the best quality.
+If this seems vague, you are correct.
+Differentiation between mirrors is difficult unless you're willing to pay top price for scientific specification mirrors.

 ## Lenses